-DEVELOPING ESTABLISHED DISTINGUISHED SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 21 SCALE SCORE RANGE: 085-134 STATE PERCENT: 43 SCALE SCORE RANGE: 135-200 STATE PERCENT: 36 ENGLISH LANGUAGE ARTS (ELA) Overall shudent performance in ELA reflects unsatisfactory performance on the standards and insufficient understanding of the content at eighth grad.
-A student scoring at the Below the Standards level inconsistently utilizes a variety of reading skills and strategies to comprehend and interpret narrative and informational text. at grade level.
-Overall shudent performance in ELA reflects satisfactory performance on the standards and sufficient understanding of the content at eighth grade.
+DEVELOPING ESTABLISHED DISTINGUISHED SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 21 SCALE SCORE RANGE: 085-134 STATE PERCENT: 43 SCALE SCORE RANGE: 135-200 STATE PERCENT: 36 ENGLISH LANGUAGE ARTS (ELA) Overall student performance in ELA reflects unsafestory performance on the standards and instificient understanding of the content at eighth grade.
+A student scoring at the Below the Standards level inconsistently utilizes a variety of reading skills and strategies to comprehend and interpret narrative and informational text at grade level.
+Overall student performance in ELA reflects actification of the content at eighth understanding of the content at eighth grade.
 A student scoring at the Meets the Standards level generally utilizes a variety of reading skills and strategies to comprehend and interpret narrative and informational text at grade level.
-Overall student performance in ELA reflects hylo academic performance on the standards and a through understanding of the content at or above eighth grade.
-A student scoring at the Exceeds the Standards level consistently utilizes a variety of reading skills and strategies to comprehend and interpret narrative and informational text at or above grade level.
-BELOW THE STANDARDS MEETS THE STANDARDS EXCEEDS THE STANDARDS SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 32 SCALE SCORE RANGE: 085-134 STATE PERCENT: 46 SCALE SCORE RANGE: 135-200 STATE PERCENT: 22 MATHEMATICS Overall student performance in mathematics reflects unsatisfactory performance on the standards and insufficient understanding of the content at eightly grade.
+Overall student performance in ELA reflects high academic performance on the standards and a horough understanding of the content at or above eighth grade.
+A student scoring at the Exceeds the Standards level consistently utilizes a vanety of reading skills and strategies to comprehend and interpret narrative and informational skit at or above grade level.
+BELOW THE STANDARDS MEETS THE STANDARDS EXCEEDS THE STANDARDS MATHEMATICS SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 32 SCALE SCORE RANGE: 085-134 STATE PERCENT: 46 SCALE SCORE RANGE: 135-200 STATE PERCENT: 22 Overall student performance in mathematics relacts unsatisfactory performance on the standards and insufficient understanding of the content at eighth grade.
 A student scoring at the Below the Standards level inconsistently draws on a broad range of mathematical knowledge and utilizes a variety of mathematics skills and strategies to solve real-world mathematical problems.
-Overall student performance in mathematics reflects satisfactory performance on the standards and sufficient understanding of the content at eightly grade.
-A subent scoring at the Meets the Standards level generally draws on a trocad range of mathematical knowledge and utilizes a variety of mathematics skills and strategies to solve real-world mathematical problems.
-Overall student performance in mathematics reflects high academic performance on the standards and a thorough understanding of the content at or above eight grade.
-A student scoring at the Exceeds the Standard range of mathematical knowledge and tulizes a variety of mathematics skills and strategies to solve real-world mathematical problems.
-SCIENCE SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 30 SCALE SCORE RANGE: 085-134 STATE PERCENT: 48 SCALE SCORE RANGE: 135-200 STATE PERCENT: 23 Overall student performance in science reflects unsatisfactory performance on the standards and insufficient understanding of the content at eight grade.
+Overall student performance in mailmentaics reflects astrifactory performance on the standards and sufficient understanding of the content at eighth grade.
+A student scoring at the Meets the Standards level generally draws on a twoad range of mailmentaical knowledge and utilizes a variety of mailmentaics skills and strategies to solve real-world mathematical problems.
+Overall student performance in mathematics reflects high academic performance on the standards and a horough underslanding of the content at or above eighth grade.
+A student service and the Exceedent the Standards range of mathematical knowledge and utilizes a variety of mathematics skills and strategies to solve real-world mathematical problems.
+SCIENCE SCALE SCORE RANGE: BELOW 085 STATE PERCENT: 30 SCALE SCORE RANGE: 085-134 STATE PERCENT: 48 SCALE SCORE RANGE: 135-200 STATE PERCENT: 23 Overall student performance in science reflects uncatifizatory performance on the standards and insufficient understanding of the content at eighth grade.
 A student scoring at the Below the Standards level inconsistently draws on a broad range of scientific knowledge and skills in the areas of inquiry, physical, life, and Earth/space sciences.
-Overall student performance in science reflects satisfactory performance on the standards and sufficient understanding of the content at eight grade.
-A student scoring at the Meets the Standards level generally draws on a broad range of scientific knowledge and skills in the areas of Inquiry, physical, life, and Earth/space sciences.
-Overall student performance in science reflects high academic performance on the standards and a thorough understanding of the content at eighth grade.
-A student scoring at the Exceeds the Standards revel consistently draws on a horod range of scientific knowledge and skills in the areas of inquiry, physical, life, and Earth/space sciences.
+Overall student performance in science reflects add/act/oy performance on the standards and aufficient understanding of the content at eighth grade.
+A student scoring at the Meets the Standards level generally draws on a toroad range of scientific knowledge and skills in the areas of inquiry, physical, life, and Earth/space sciences.
+Overall student performance in science reflects ibih academic performance on the standards and a throcuph understanding of the content at eighth grade.
+A student scoring at the Exceeds the Standards level consistently draws on a broad range of scientific knowledge and skills in the areas of inquiry, physical, life, and Earth/space sciences.